 Where to get knowledge about front-end development?

 When I started 15 years ago, there was no such access to educational video materials.
 Today, I believe it is the best way for novice programmers to gain knowledge.
 Udemy offers a lot of great courses.
 I recommend tailoring them to your knowledge level and not starting with knowledge for more advanced developers.
 When looking for courses, you should be guided by recommendations - a large number of positive reviews and high ratings are the best indicators of quality.
 It is important to remember that just going through the course is not enough.
 I encourage you to experiment and do things your own way.
 It is worth using the knowledge gained for your own projects.
 In this way, you can learn how to solve problems, which allows you to progress quickly.
-The second source of knowledge I also recommend is Facebook groups (many courses offer access to their own "classes" where "students" meet).
+The second source of knowledge I also recommend Facebook groups (many courses offer access to their own "classes" where "students" meet).
 They allow you to interact with people, and this is very important when you work in front of a computer all day.

 Front end: useful tools and knowledge sources:

-• Material UI - a comprehensive suite of UI tools to help you ship new features faster.
+Material UI - a comprehensive suite of UI tools to help you ship new features faster.

-• JavaScript Weekly - a newsletter of JavaScript articles, news and cool projects.
+JavaScript Weekly - a newsletter of JavaScript articles, news and cool projects.

-• Frontend Weekly - A curation of useful content related to JavaScript and front-end development.
+Frontend Weekly - A curation of useful content related to JavaScript and front-end development.

 How does the perspective change when a novice programmer who only knows the courses ends up on the team as a junior front-end developer?

 Getting a job on real projects by someone who has self-studied at home from courses is already a big success.
-When you work with a team, you can see the whole process, flow, and complexity of operations.
-Elements such as version control and build/test pipelines appear.
-When working on projects, it is very important to learn how to read the documentation; you need to be able to find, understand and apply certain rules.
+When you work with a team you can see the whole process, flow, and complexity of operations.
+Elements such as version control, and build/test pipelines appear.
+When working with projects, it is very important to learn how to read the documentation; you need to be able to find, understand and apply certain rules.
 Seniors need to create tasks tailored to the competencies of juniors.
 Let them build from simple components to which more experienced people will add logic and data flow.
 Under such conditions, the junior can progress very quickly.
 The role of seniors is extremely important when it comes to transferring knowledge.
 Not everyone can do it.
 On the other hand, juniors should not get frustrated at repeated code reviews.
 Sometimes things can go wrong, but rewriting code from scratch is not the end of the world.
-It's not a failure; it's a chance to grow and gain new valuable knowledge.
+It's not a failure, it's a chance to grow and gain new valuable knowledge.

 Front-end developer's technology stack